FrancisMurayaDev/teach2give-javascript/0x05-document-object-model/accessing_finding_dom_elements.md

 #### document.querySelectorAll(selector)

 Selects all elements in the document that match specified class, id or tag name and returns a node list of them.
+- It cannot be used with an ID since only one ID should correspond to one element.

 ```js
 <p class="text">Hello, World</p>